How To Manage The States Of Communication

 Where have you succeeded at communicating?
 Share your experiences below by commenting.

-Photo credit: soukup
+Photo credit: Daniel Oines

 Sometimes I think everyone is just waiting their turn to talk and no one is listening.
 In fact, sometimes they don’t even wait.
 So it is up to me…